nobilissimum/nobilissimum/README.md

 As a passionate software engineer, I love creating tools and dynamic web applications.
 I focus on building effective and efficient solutions.
 I'm detail-oriented and thrive in multi-disciplinary environments, excelling both independently and as part of a team.

 In addition to coding during my free time, I love playing computer games.
-I'm open to any genre - whether it's a battle arena, shooter, or simulator - as long as I'm gaming with friends.
+I'm open to any genre - whether it's a battle arena, shooter, or simulator - as long as I am with my friends.